corporate governance statement

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 The Group’s results, compared with the budget, are reported to the Board on a monthly basis.

-Audit, risk and internal control Financial controls
+Audit, risk and internal financial controls

 The Company has an established framework of internal financial controls, the effectiveness of which is regularly reviewed by the Executive Management, the Audit Committee and the Board.